 - Evan Michael McIntyre

-Memorial Day is coming soon.
-This Veterans Day—and every day—our heroes deserve more than just thanks.
-You can support veterans in two powerful ways: by volunteering your time or donating to trusted organizations.
-Whether it's helping at a local VA hospital, mentoring a veteran transitioning to civilian life, or giving to groups like the Wounded Warrior Project or Fisher House Foundation, your support makes a real difference.
+You can support veterans in two powerful ways: By volunteering your time or donating to trusted organizations.
+Whether it’s helping at a local VA hospital, mentoring a veteran transitioning to civilian life, or giving to groups like the Wounded Warrior Project or Fisher House Foundation, your support makes a real difference.
 Let’s show our veterans that we’ve got their backs—because they had ours.
+Read more at ClubEvan.com and listen to the interview with World War II Veteran and American Hero, Boyd Blanton, below.
+Spotify: Club Evan Radio DJ Evan from Heaven - 777 with Beats that Bless at ClubEvan.com - Music - Fashion - Art - Dedicated to our brave men and women in the armed forces for the United States of America.

 On Club Evan Radio I had the pleasure of interviewing World War 2 Veteran War Hero Boyd Blanton.
 You can hear the interview on ClubEvan.com/radio or here: